 - or the Charter website at http://www.europarc.org/what-we-do/european-charter-for

 Since 2005 the Forest of Bowland AONB Unit has developed a programme of activity and works closely with tourism organisations, businesses and communities.
 Work has included supporting businesses to develop sustainable activities; working with communities to celebrate their special and distinctive qualities; developing new walking, cycling and horse riding opportunities; developing materials to promote local businesses and communities; and training for tourism staff and businesses.

 The company has been formed as a "Company Limited by Guarantee".
 This means that the members of the company, instead of owning shares, agree to guarantee its debts, limited to £1 per member.
 In every other respect it is just like any other limited company and has the same powers, rights and responsibilities.
-Any profits made by BEx will go to Bowland Tourism Environment Fund to support its charitable purposes.
+Any profits made by BEx will go to Champion Bowland to support its charitable purposes.

 Visit www.bowlandexperience.com or to become a member please contact firstname.lastname@example.org